HookedBehemoth/ComicNX/README.md

 =
 Shitty comic-browser for your Nintendo Switch.

-This uses my [Plutonium fork](https://github.com/HookedBehemoth/Plutonium) because I don't need Audio + Web (- ~1MiB) and I rescale Image-Elements on reloading an Image.
+This uses my [Plutonium fork](https://github.com/HookedBehemoth/Plutonium) because I rescale Image-Elements on reloading an Image and menuitems should be rescalled and centered.

 Licensing
 =